Doctor Who missing episodes: The Abominable Snowmen and Invasion of the Dinosaurs

+In 1975, the Australian Broadcasting Corporation returned all six broadcast prints of The Abominable Snowmen and telerecordings of the first three episodes of Invasion of the Dinosaurs to the BBC to be disposed of.

 Roger Stevens was working for the BBC as a film editor in the 1980s, and one morning, as he was travelling to work by train, he bumped into a BBC colleague and they began to talk about Doctor Who episodes.
 The BBC projectionist mentioned that he had nine episodes of Doctor Who that Stevens could buy for £25.
 In the summer of 1981, Stevens bought The Space Museum episode 1, The Abominable Snowmen episode 2, The Moonbase episode 4, Invasion of the Dinosaurs episode 1, and three episodes of Carnival of Monsters.
 Stevens then contacted Ian Levine to find out what was missing from the BBC archive; Levine confirmed that The Abominable Snowmen episode 2 and Invasion of the Dinosaurs episode 1 were currently missing.

 Stevens gave these prints to Levine, who returned The Abominable Snowmen to the BBC in February 1982, although he held back Invasion of the Dinosaurs from the BBC for a while.
 This was later returned to the BBC by Levine in June 1983, who then made a copy and returned the original to Levine.

 The Reign of Terror

-The Reign of Terror was recovered by Bruce Campbell when he attended a film fair in the 1980s and began chatting to a stall holder who informed him that one of his regular customers had in their possession The Reign of Terror episode 6.
+In 1974, the Sierra Leone Broadcasting Corporation returned all six broadcast prints of The Reign of Terror to the BBC to be disposed of.
+Episode 6 was recovered by Bruce Campbell when he attended a film fair in the 1980s and began chatting to a stall holder who informed him that one of his regular customers had in their possession The Reign of Terror episode 6.
 Campbell got in contact with the customer, bought the missing episode for £50, and then, in May 1982, donated it to the BBC through Ian Levine.
+In late 1985, the same collector who had The Reign of Terror episode 6 in 1982 also gave a copy of The Reign of Terror episode 3 to Bruce Campbell, who in turn also donated it to the BBC.
+As copies of the first 3 episodes were returned from Cyprus (see above) around the same time, not a lot of coverage was given to the return of this print.

 The Wheel in Space

 In 1984 Doctor Who Magazine (issue #87) ran a story about a rumour of a missing Doctor Who episode that was in Portsmouth; this led to episode 3 of The Wheel in Space being loaned to the BBC in April 1984 by David Stead to allow for a copy to be made.
 It was released on VHS in 1992, with poor results.
-Later, the print was borrowed again, and a new copy made, using D3 videotape.
-Stead recollects that he had purchased the episode for £15.
+Later, the print was borrowed again, and a new high-quality copy was made, using D3 videotape.
+Stead recollects that he had purchased the episode for £15 from another collector.